voostindie/markdown-curator/README.md

 The curator uses the hash to detect changes in query output; not the query output itself.
 It does this because query output is not actually stored in memory.
 That's why you see these hashes show up in the query output (as part of the closing HTML comment).

 When you change the hash in any way, the curator will assume the content has changed, and will replace it with a fresh query result.

+### Can I run the application not as a daemon, but just once, for example in a build pipeline?

+Yes, you can!
+By providing argument "-1" or "--once" at start-up, the curator will do its work once and then quit.

+### How hungry on resources is this tool?

+I've gone out of my way to limit both the amount of memory and CPU it uses.
+This is a Java application, so there's that; there's a minimal memory footprint.
+But on top of that I aim to use as little as possible.

+However, this application reads *all* Markdown files in memory, and keeps them there.
+(Without the content of the query blocks in the content; those are only kept in memory during a processing run.)
+I made this choice explicitly; see ADR00003.
+This means that the amount of memory used grows with the amount of documents in a repository.
+Since those documents are normally written by hand, I figured it would take about forever to use more memory than is available in modern hardware.
+And by that time the amount of memory will likely have doubled at least.

+When changes are detected the application kicks in by first refreshing all data models, then running all queries embedded in the content, and finally writing to disk only those files that have changed.
+The queries run in parallel, using Java virtual threads.

+This is all nice and good, but what does it actually mean?

+Well, I use [vincents-markdown-curator](https://github.com/voostindie/vincents-markdown-curator) (*vmc*) all day, every day.
+It sits on top of 4 repositories, with around 5000 Markdown documents in there.
+My work repository is the largest by far, with over 3500 documents.
+In those documents there are over 3600 embedded queries.
+And its growing, because I create at least one document for every working day to hold the daily log, and every daily log embeds at least 2 queries.

+I've limited *vmc* to use at most 128 MB of memory.
+When it's not doing anything it currently uses a little over 65 MB, according to jconsole.
+When it's running queries in my work repository this spikes to about twice that, but then quickly comes down again.

+CPU-wise I don't get to see it use more than 5% of my M1 Pro and then only during processing.
+Otherwise it's using around 0.3%.

+Running all 3600 queries takes less than 75 milliseconds.

+All in all I basically don't notice that *vmc* is running all the time.
+It will be many years from now that I'll have so many documents with so many embedded queries in them that performance becomes an issue.
+So, that's a challenge for another day.